CoinFabrik/web3-grant/detectors/README.md

 #### Caveats

-While this linter detects explicit calls to panic!, there may be some ways to raise a panic such as unwrap() or expect().
+While this linter detects explicit calls to panic!, there are some ways to raise a panic such as unwrap() or expect().

 ## 5. Unused Return Enum